Management of the Wild Salmon Fishery 2026

 https://www.fisheriesireland.ie/what-we-do/research/research-theme-biosecurity

-There is an angling bag limit of 10 salmon (any size) or sea trout (over 40 cm) on rivers where you may catch and retain salmon (Table 1).
+There is a National angling bag limit of 7 salmon (any size) or sea trout (over 40cm) per person on rivers where you may catch and retain salmon (Table 1) (bye-law no. 1023, 2026).
 The bag limits are subject to any quota allocated to a river and its tributaries.
+A person shall not retain a wild salmon (any size) or sea trout (over 40cm) from a river other than a river mentioned in Table 1.

-Subject to the maximum annual bag limit of ten fish an angler may take:
+Subject to the maximum annual bag limit of seven fish an angler may take:

-• Daily Bag Limit – January 1st to May 11th: A total of one salmon (any size) or sea trout (over 40cm) per day (three fish in total may be retained for this period).
+• Bag Limit – 3rd April to 31st May: A total of one salmon (any size) or sea trout (over 40cm) may be retained for this period.
+Once the bag limit has been reached, anglers must practice ‘Catch and Release only’, using single or double barbless hooks and anglers may not use worms.

 • Please note that it is an offence to kill any sea trout in the following waters;

--Galway, Connemara or Ballinakill Fisheries Districts including at sea from Hags Head in County Clare to Clew Bay (and in any waters flowing into Clew Bay) in the Bangor Fishery District south of a line drawn due east and west through Achill Head.
+– Galway, Connemara or Ballinakill Fisheries Districts including at sea from Hags Head in County Clare to Clew Bay (and in any waters flowing into Clew Bay) in the Bangor Fishery District south of a line drawn due east and west through Achill Head (bye-law no. 834, 2008)

 • the fish must be handled carefully and should not be removed from the water prior to release.

-• The Regulations on the River Slaney prohibit the use of; (a) any lure other than artificial fly using single or double barbless hooks in that part of the River Slaney upstream from the Railway Bridge Enniscorthy, or (b) worms as bait or any fish hooks, other than single barbless hooks, in that part of the River Slaney downstream from the Railway Bridge Enniscorthy to the mouth of the River Slaney.
+• The Regulations on the River Slaney prohibit the use of; (a) any lure other than artificial fly using single or double barbless hooks in that part of the River Slaney upstream from the Railway Bridge Enniscorthy, or (b) worms as bait or any fish hooks, other than single barbless hooks, in that part of the River Slaney downstream from the Railway Bridge Enniscorthy to the mouth of the River Slaney (bye-law no. 1,000, 2022).

-• The Regulations on the River Suir prohibit the use of worms, prawn, shrimp or any other crustacean or artificial forms thereof as bait and any fish hooks other than single or double barbless hooks.
+• The Regulations on the River Suir prohibit the use of worms, prawn, shrimp or any other crustacean or artificial forms thereof as bait and any fish hooks other than single or double barbless hooks (bye-law no. 1025, 2026).

 2. OBTAINING A LICENCE

-Anglers can obtain their licence from Inland Fisheries Ireland or any rod licence distributor.
+Anglers can obtain their licence from Inland Fisheries Ireland, online at store.fishinginireland.info or from any rod licence distributor.
 On payment of the rod licence fee, the angler will be given:

 • The relevant rod licence, associated logbook and a plastic wallet for the licence/logbook.

-• 1 gill tag where a one day ordinary licence is issued up until the close of the season.
+• 1 gill tag where a salmon rod (one day) ordinary licence is issued up until 31st August in respect of the period 3rd April to 31st August.

 • A business reply envelope for return of the logbook and unused tags to the relevant Inland Fisheries Ireland office.